 We have a few resources available at no charge:

-- Microsoft Translator API documentation
+- Translator documentation

 - Example apps are available on GitHub

-- You may find answers online either through our website or through the Microsoft Translator user and developer forum
+- You may find answers online either through our website or through the Translator user and developer forum